 The Company incurred \$50,000 in fees paid to 3i in connection with the issuance of the Debenture.
 These costs were primarily allocated to the debt component and recognized as additional debt discount.
-The Company amortizes the debt discount, including the initial value of the derivative liability of \$65,000, allocated fees of \$50,000 and the original issuance discount of \$640,000, over the term of the Debenture using the effective interest method.
-The annual effective interest rate is 16.54%.
-Total interest expense under the Senior Secured Convertible Debenture for the year ended December 31, 2020 was \$554,303, prior to impact of change in fair value of derivative liability.
+The Company amortized the debt discount, including the initial value of the derivative liability of \$65,000, allocated fees of \$50,000 and the original issuance discount of \$640,000, over the term of the Debenture using the effective interest method.
+The annual effective interest rate was 16.54%.
+Total interest expense under the Senior Secured Convertible Debenture for the years ended December 31, 2021 and 2020 was \$358,105 and \$554,303, respectively, prior to impact of change in fair value of derivative liability.